bpan/transparency/README.md

 ### Development server

-To build and launch a development server (with automatic reload):
+To build and launch a development server (with automatic server reload):

 * npm install
 * gulp serve